PEHGP/DEtail-seq/README.md

 - [statsmodels](https://www.statsmodels.org)
 - [biopython](https://biopython.org/)
 ## Documentation:
-First,duplicated reads which had same sequences for both forward and reverse reads were removed.
+First, duplicated reads which had same sequences for both forward and reverse reads were removed.
 And our own scripts RemoveSamReads.py were used to remove duplicated reads.
-Then,reads were aligned to the reference genome with Bowtie2 using --local settings.
-For visualization and spliting strand, the aligned reads files (BAM) were converted to single base bigWig file with 1 bp bins using bamCoverage from deepTools.Finally, poisson distribution is used for single base call peak, which is implemented by our own script DetailCallPeak.py.
+Then, reads were aligned to the reference genome with Bowtie2 using --local settings.
+For visualization and spliting strand, the aligned reads files (BAM) were converted to single base bigWig file with 1 bp bins using bamCoverage from deepTools.
+Finally, poisson distribution is used for single base call peak, which is implemented by our own script Hotspotcalling.py.

 **The detailed protocols were as follows:**
 ### 1.Remove duplication reads